Argentina's Senate poised to vote on legalizing abortion, rare in region | Politics

 Argentina's Senate poised to vote on legalizing abortion, rare in region

+Argentina's Congress has rejected the change before, but this is the first time such a bill has been presented to lawmakers with support from the ruling government.
+In 2018, before center-left Peronist Alberto Fernandez was elected president, a similar bill was rejected by a slim margin.
+Maria Angela Guerrero of the Campaign for Legal Abortion group, told reporters in front of the Senate she was "cautiously optimistic" the bill would pass this time.
+Advocates say the measure is needed to protect women who would otherwise risk their lives in unregulated, illegal abortions.

-On the other side of the debate is the Catholic Church, which is calling on senators to reject the proposal to allow women to end pregnancies up to the 14th week.
+The Catholic Church is calling on senators to reject the proposal, which would allow women to end pregnancies up to the 14th week.
 Argentina is the birthplace of Pope Francis.
 Argentine law now allows abortion only when there is a serious risk to the health of the mother or in cases of rape.

-Legal abortion is extremely rare in Latin America because of the long history of opposition by the Church.
-Across the region, abortions are available on demand only in Communist Cuba, comparatively tiny Uruguay, and some parts of Mexico.
-The change in law has been rejected by Argentina's Congress before, but this is the first time such a bill is being presented to lawmakers with support from the ruling government.
-In 2018, before center-left Peronist Alberto Fernandez was elected president, a similar bill was rejected by a slim margin.

 - READ MORE ON: